ogulcancevik/ogulcancevik/README.md

   Hi, I am Oğulcan <br/>
   I design and code beautifully things, and I love what I do. <br/>
-  I work on Front-end, web development and web design as a freelancer.
+  I work on Front-end, web development and web design.

   <hr/>